q2aprick/q2a-alphanumeric-username/README.md

   Note:

   #1: Caps Lock still works, just like in Twitter and Reddit.
 If you want usernames to be in nomarl case like Instagram, you have to add more codes by yourself.
+Hint: the simplest way is to convert captialized letters into normal case.

   #2: The mention feature has some drawbacks:
           1) If users type emails in the content, it will not be displayed properly (can be improved if I have more time, but I don't think people will type emails these days)